-In the remainder of this section, time-averaged wind-farm flow properties will be investigated.
-Here and throughout the remainder of this paper, we focus on case C3t5, as it produces similar energy gains as the highest-yield case C3t0 (see Fig. 3a), but achieves this with smoother thrust coefficient signals.
-In the following discussion, the time averaging operation is denoted by an overline, and flow field variables are decomposed into mean and fluctuating components as ũ = ū + ũ' ≡ Ũ + ũ'.
-Figure 4 illustrates time-averaged flow field quantities of the reference case (left panels, a1 - g1) and the differences between the optimized C3t5 case and the reference case (right panels, a2 - g2).
-Simulation results are averaged over the different columns and are shown as either topviews at hub height (Figs. 4b,f,g) or sideviews through a turbine column (Figs. 4a,c,d,e).
+are decomposed into mean and fluctuating components as $\tilde{u} = \overline{\tilde{u}} + \tilde{u}' \equiv \tilde{U} + \tilde{u}'$.
+Figure 4 illustrates the time-averaged flow field quantities of the reference case (left panels, a1-g1) and the differences between the optimized C3t5 case and the reference case (right panels, a2-g2).
+Simulation results are averaged over the different columns and are shown as either top views at hub height (Fig. 4b, f, g) or side views through a turbine column (Fig. 4a, c, d, e).

-Figures 4a and 4b illustrate sideviews and topviews of the axial velocity throughout the wind farm.
+Figure 4a and b illustrate side views and top views of the axial velocity throughout the wind farm.
 It can be seen that downstream turbines in the controlled case experience consistently higher incoming velocities, which explains the increased energy extraction discussed above.
 Furthermore, a larger drop in streamwise velocity over the turbine disk can be observed, most notably in the first-row turbines, indicating deeper wakes with enhanced recovery before hitting the next row of turbines.

-15 Furthermore, it can be observed that the axial velocity in the flow above and besides the wind-turbine column is reduced, indicating that the mean-flow kinetic energy is depleted in these regions, to the benefit of the flow passing through the wind turbines.
+Furthermore, it can be observed that the axial velocity in the flow above and beside the wind turbine column is reduced, indicating that the mean flow kinetic energy is depleted in these regions to the benefit of the flow passing through the wind turbines.